-ttee of Senate Appropriations Bill Status: Passed out of Senate unamended and awaiting House Third Reading.
+Senate Appropriations Bill Status: Passed and signed into law.

 Title: Concerning the stabilization of revenue in the severance tax operational fund by returning money that was transferred to natural resources and energy grant programs.
 Summary: Money in the severance tax operational fund is primarily used for two purposes.
 The General Assembly annually appropriates money from the operational fund for several core departmental programs.
 If money remains after these core appropriations and the reserve requirement for the core programs is met, then the state treasurer transfers money to several funds that support natural resources and energy grant programs.
 (These used to be called "Tier II" programs.)
 Based on recent forecasts, there will be insufficient revenue in the operational fund for even the core departmental programs.
 To avoid a fund deficit in the operational fund, this JBC bill reverses five transfers made in the following amounts: \$1,998,205 for the Species Conservation Trust Fund (SCTF); \$1,600,964 for CPW's aquatic nuisance species (ANS) fund; \$219,803 for the CWCB's water efficiency grant program cash fund; \$297,759 for the Inter-Basin Compact Committee's (IBCC) operating fund; and \$3,996,410 for the water supply reserve fund (WSRF).
 Comments: